daem0nc0re/VectorKernel/ElevateHandle/README.md

 # ElevateHandle

-PoCs to elevate handle access with DKOM.
+PoCs to elevate handle access with DKOM method.

 ## Installation